chapeldev/cdo/README.md

 The module Cdo provides a simple way to hide the complexities that each database connector library has.

+# Acknowledgment

+We would like to thank [Deep 6 AI](https://deep6.ai/) for their support on this project.

+We would like to thank [Brian Dolan](https://github.com/buddha314), [Ben Albrecht](https://github.com/ben-albrecht), [Brad Chamberlain](https://github.com/bradcray) and all [Chapel Community](https://github.com/chapel-lang) for all motivations, suggestions and help.

 ## Cdo with Postgres

 1. Have latest Chapel compiler version installed.